 Need a new morning routine?
 Try Strawberry Shortcake blended with 1 ½ cups of liquid (water, milk, plant-based beverage, etc) and ½ cup frozen strawberries for a refreshing start to your day.

-What’s your favourite time to have a protein shake?
+What’s your favorite time to have a protein shake?
 Let’s us know using the hashtag #NatreveWellness on Instagram and join the community!

 Wolfe, Robert R. Branched-Chain Amino Acids and Muscle Protein Synthesis in Humans: Myth or Reality?
 22 Aug.
 2017, www.ncbi.nlm.nih.gov/pmc/articles/PMC5568273/